 I heard a faint pop as I headed toward the ridge to the west.
-Before too long, I could hear the rat-tat-ratat of drummers, and then I was there.
-I crested the hill and below, on the green field, stood two masses of men.
+Before too long, I could hear the rat-tat-ratat of drummers.
+I crested the hill and before me, below on the green field, stood two masses of men.
 Two large colors of blue and grey at each end and a murky blend forming in the middle.
 A mixture of blue and gray and red and purple.
-The battle was maybe a quarter mile away.
+The battle was maybe a quarter-mile away.
 Shouting could be heard as officers gave orders and men died.

 Some of the neighbors had come by to watch too.
-Strangers also who brought chairs and even a small table.
+Strangers also, who brought chairs and even a small table.
 The women wore dresses and brought parasols for shade even though the sun was barely up.
 I made my way to my father.
-He never took his eyes off the battle below but took a swig from his bottle.
+He never took his eyes off the battle below.
+He took a swig from his bottle.
 He never went anywhere without it.
-At least that I’d seen.
 I sat on the dry grass and began eating.
 He knelt down and grabbed a few pieces himself.
 Everyone else kept to themselves except for the strangers who mingled and ate and drank and laughed.
 I imagined this is what they did in their expensive city homes.
 Their manners were dead giveaways.
 The battle seemed to be just a side attraction.
 They focused mainly on themselves and each other.
 My father and I said nothing.
 We sat and ate our meager meal.
 He drank and watched.
 Every so often I would hear him mutter “Yankee bastard” under his breath.

 I never said a word.
 I just watched.
-Wishing I had an eyepiece like the rich folk a ways down to see better.
+Wishing I had an eyepiece like the rich folk a ways down so I could see better.
 There was one lying on the table and I thought, for a moment, of snatching it.
 They probably wouldn’t even notice.
 Instead I strained my eyes to see the men below.
 Killing.
 Being killed.
-A coldness ran through me and I wanted to leave when I heard glass shatter and a short scream followed by laughter.
+A coldness ran through me and I wanted to leave when I heard glass shatter and a short scream.
+What followed was laughter.

 “It must have been a stray bullet from down there,” someone said.